 Are you planning a trip to California soon?
 Have you ever thought about traveling to a less popular destination than say, Los Angeles or San Diego?

-I for one can’t wait until I book my trip to San Fransisco to check out the world-famous Bay Area and East Bay.
+I for one can’t wait until I book my trip to check out the world-famous San Francisco Bay Area and East Bay.

 There is an abundant history and culture that is built with and has come from the Bay Area.
 There are many cultural icons that found their voice which shaped the United States as we know it today.

-Be sure to check out the great deals through Airbnb in the East Bay Area.
+Be sure to check out the great deals through Airbnb in the East San Francisco Bay Area.

 Table of Contents